Google 5-star rating logo - Cordisco & Saile maintains a 5 star review rating across their Pennsylvania-based offices

 Call Or Text

-How to Get a Police Report from an Accident
+How To Get a Copy of a Police Report After an Accident

 accident report

-Whenever an auto accident occurs in Pennsylvania, accident victims usually call the police to the scene.
-They will assist with emergency needs, investigate the crash, issue citations for any violations, and fill out a report of the incident.
-It is important to request a copy of police report and ensure that it is accurate because you will need it when you file a lawsuit or claim.
+When an auto accident occurs in Pennsylvania, accident victims usually call the police to the scene.
+The police will assist with emergency needs, investigate the crash, issue citations for any violations, and fill out a report of the incident.
+It is important to request a copy of the police report and ensure its accuracy because you will need it if you file an insurance claim or lawsuit.

 Yes, in most cases, you are required to report crashes that occurred in Pennsylvania.
-Specifically, you are legally required to report it if the crash involved injuries, death, or major property damage.
+Specifically, you are legally required to report the crash if it involved injuries, death, or major property damage.

 1. Visit the Pennsylvania State Police Department website.